React Native v/s Xamarin: A Cross-Platform Frameworks Standoff

 • Alaska Airlines: Developed mobile-centric customer experiences with C# that delivered the right information to the right person at the right time.

-• HCL: Adopted Xamarin and Microsoft Visual Studio to synchronize their geographically dispersed teams.
+• HCL: Adopted Xamarin framework and Microsoft Visual Studio to synchronize their geographically dispersed teams.

 • Academy of Motion Pictures Arts and Sciences: Xamarin played a key role in Academy’s migration from paper, DVDs, postal mail to digital means.